 Membrane switches are connected by a flexible tail that is cut from the circuit material.
 Long-term stress on flexible silver printed circuitry will cause the pressure sensitive adhesive to creep and sheer and will eventually pull away.
 Flexible membranes switches, by their design and construction, like to stay flat and not be stressed by bending.

-Some customer applications' require that the tail of the membrane switch be bent at or close to the exit point(s).
+Some customer applications require that the tail of the membrane switch be bent at or close to the exit point(s).
 It's wise to use caution when conducting a bend of flexible circuits.
-If the bend isn't conducted correctly, the circuit trace could become damaged in close proximity of where the bend took place increasing the chances for circuit failure.
+If the bend isn't conducted correctly, the circuit trace could become damaged in close proximity of where the bend took place, increasing the chances of circuit failure.

 When designing a custom user interface, it is important to know what the bend radius requirements are.
 If space is an issue in your application, it is always better to get your supplier's engineering team onboard to ensure your design will function properly once manufactured.